Hefame Group

 The Hefame Group is a Spanish cooperative which distributes pharmaceutical products.

-Created in the 1950s in Cartagena under the name of Hermandad Farmacéutica del Mediterráneo S.C.L, the group has turned to be one of the three main distributors within the 13 Autonomous communities where it is located.
+Created in the 1950s in Cartagena under the name of Hermandad Farmacéutica del Mediterráneo S.C.L, the group has become one of the three main distributors within the 13 Autonomous communities where it is located.
 It also distributes its own products through its proper brand: Interapothek.

 History

-A few figures
+Figures

-First firm in turnover in the Region of Murcia, its birthplace, the group has turned to be one of the three first distributors in Spain with broadly 9,85% of Spanish pharmaceutical distribution's market share.
-(2013).
+First firm in turnover in the Region of Murcia, its birthplace, the group has turned to be one of the three first distributors in Spain with broadly 9.85 % of Spanish pharmaceutical distribution's market share in 2013.

-Mostly developed on the Mediterranean coast of Spain from Gerona to Malaga, and in the community of Madrid, it owns 8 warehouses and 6 offices which distribute its products among the 13 autonomous communities in which it sells its products.
+Mostly developed on the Mediterranean coast of Spain from Girona to Málaga, and in the community of Madrid, it owns 8 warehouses and 6 offices which distribute its products among the 13 autonomous communities in which it sells its products.